New World Class Trek in Chile’s Patagonia National Park

 Camping – There is both backcountry/wild camping (on the trail and no facilties) and car-accessable campgrounds that have toilets, cooking shelters, tables and sometimes showers.

 Water and Food – Water is plentiful along the trail and in backcountry camps but there is no treated water.
 There is no food or other services available along this route.
 The only exception is a fancy restaurant at the Lodge in the Park Headquarters.
 There is also a gift shop.
 But there is no food or groceries available anywhere in the park.
 The nearest town is Cochrane about 30 minutes by car.
+So you will want to purchase food in either Coyhaique, Chile Chico, or Cochrane.
+See “Food, Gear, & Fuel” section.

 The Details – Patagonia National Park Trek Guide